 Look, REI is in business to turn a profit.
 But they have chosen to put their money where their granola bars usually go.
 They have authored a lead-by-example brand story that the company will have to live into.
 They can’t do it half-ass, or REI will lose considerable credibility and the very goodwill they’re after.

 Most brands that create a stirring movement like #OptOutside would consider themselves the hero of this journey (Even brands without this vision think they’re the hero of the story).
-However, like I pointed out in chapter 2, REI is the mentor in service to the true heroes of the journey: It’s employees, customers, shareholders and prospects.
+However, like I pointed out in step 2 in the Story Cycle system, REI is the mentor in service to the true heroes of the journey: It’s employees, customers, shareholders and prospects.

 From its #OptOutside website: